 It’s an interesting machine this.
 It’s so much more civilised and ‘together’ than the Countach, but still with the Lamborghini quirkiness that was engineered and styled out of the later cars, as Audi’s influence became more obvious.
 Those later cars are better, for sure, but this car has a character that you can’t help but love, and it feels really strong and well-built regardless.

 The structure, a mix of steel tubing, alloy and carbonfibre (with alloy and composite outer panels) shows no signs of flex or shake even over the worst British tarmac and, peering around the engine bay and under the car, it’s clear that build quality was in many ways higher than in contemporary Ferraris – just look at the weld quality between the two marques and you’ll understand.

 The Diablo feels every inch a real supercar, far more involving and needful of driver input than any modern equivalent, but it’s also just about civilised enough to be easy to live with.
 The styling, once thought a little bland – especially by original designer Marcello Gandini, who was furious that the Chrysler stylists had softened off his trademark origami look – has matured over the years, and it’s a relief that it’s not covered in aerodynamic add-ons.

 Most of all, though, it manages to look, feel and sound utterly outrageous.
 And that’s exactly how a supercar should be.

 Photography by Paul Harmer

-The Diablo is estimated at £130,000-160,000 at the Historics at Brooklands sale on November 25.
-For more information see Historics at Brooklands
+The Diablo was sold at the Historics at Brooklands sale in November 2017.
+For more information see Historics at Brooklands.

 Classic Cars for Sale